tkhongsap/youtube-transcript-extractor-contentQ/replit.md

   - Reduced transcript load time from 9+ seconds to ~100ms for existing videos
   - Added optional ?refresh=true parameter to force fresh transcript fetch
   - Eliminated unnecessary YouTube API calls that caused rate limits and CAPTCHA issues
+- July 06, 2025: Rebranded from "Content Spark AI" to "Content Spark"
+  - Updated all instances across codebase, documentation, and UI components
+  - Modernized landing page with artistic design, gradients, and improved copy
+  - Enhanced visual identity with punchy tagline "Turn Any Video Into Content Gold"

 ## User Preferences